Annabel's: 2007 sale to Richard Caring

-Mark Birley sold Annabel's and his other private members clubs Mark's Club, Harry's Bar, the Bath & Racquets Club and George to the entrepreneur Richard Caring for £95 million shortly before his death in 2007 after a year of negotiations.
+Mark Birley sold Annabel's and his other private members' clubs Mark's Club, Harry's Bar, the Bath & Racquets Club and George to the entrepreneur Richard Caring for £95 million shortly before his death in 2007 after a year of negotiations.
 Caring's company Caprice Holdings owned the London restaurants The Ivy, Le Caprice and J. Sheekey at the time of his purchase of Birley's clubs.
 Upon his death in 2007 Mark Birley left the majority of his estate valued at £120 million and his possessions to India Jane to be kept in trust for her son, Eben, in his will.
 Birley wrote a letter to India Jane explaining his reasoning behind his will.
 The letter said that he had sold his clubs to protect them from his son, Robin.
 A previous will had divided his estate equally between India Jane and Robin, with India Jane additionally receiving her father's house and possessions.
 The will was challenged by Robin Birley; he initially received two bequests free of tax for £1 million and £5 million.
 This was subsequently increased to £35 million following an out-of-court settlement.

 Caring initially planned to reopen Annabel's in the basement of the building next door to No. 44 and convert the rest of the house into an all day members club.
-Many long established members of Annabel's subsequently joined the Mayfair member's club 5 Hertford Street, established by Robin Birley in 2012.
+Many long established members of Annabel's subsequently joined the Mayfair members' club 5 Hertford Street, established by Robin Birley in 2012.

 Annabel's was the subject of the 2014 documentary film A String of Naked Lightbulbs, directed by Greg Fay and produced by Ridley Scott.
 An auction of the contents of Annabel's at Christie's in November 2018 realised more than £4 million.